premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 </details>

-26. Which of the following is the correct syntax for inserting a record in the given table?
+24.Which of the following is the correct syntax for inserting a record in the given table?
 | Emp_Id 	| Emp_Name 	| Emp_Salary 	|
 |--------	|----------	|------------	|
 | 201    	| Anusha   	| 25000      	|